Food Allergy

 Proactive Approach to Your Health

 Dr. Federly is committed to providing comprehensive care for her patients with food allergies.
 She will discuss strategies to help prevent food allergies for infants at high risk, such as those with significant eczema or those with siblings with food allergies.
-New guidelines recommend early introduction of peanut products to these infants, and in some cases oral food challenges may be necessary.
+Guidelines recommend early introduction of peanut products to these infants, and in some cases oral food challenges may be necessary.
 An oral food challenge involves gradually introducing a food to a patient, under the supervision of Dr. Federly, to confirm or rule out a food allergy.

-Our allergy clinic also offers oral immunotherapy (OIT) which is a treatment program that induces the immune system to tolerate a food that has caused an allergic reaction.
+Our allergy clinic offers oral immunotherapy (OIT) which is a treatment program that induces the immune system to tolerate a food that has caused an allergic reaction.
 Starting with a very small dose, the food is slowly reintroduced to the patient, under the supervision of Dr. Federly.
-The dose that is tolerated in our clinic is continued at home daily and doses are gradually increased in our clinic over 6 to 12 months.
+The dose that is tolerated in our clinic is continued at home daily and doses are gradually increased in our clinic weekly over 6 to 12 months.
 At the completion of the program, the vast majority of patients are able to consume the food without any adverse reactions.
+Our OIT program provides a long-term solution for patients allergic to peanut, almond, cashew, pistachio, walnut, pecan, hazelnut, sesame, milk, egg and wheat.
+We clinic offers OIT to select patients ages 9 months and above.